eiskalteschatten/export-wordpress-to-markdown/README.md

 ## Usage

 The script is easy to use.
-It only requires Node.js 20+ (lower versions might work, but aren't tested).
+It requires Node.js 18+ (lower versions might work, but aren't tested).

 Once you've cloned the repository, you just need to follow the following steps: